Tips for Driving in San Francisco

 Finding Parking

-Parking can be torturous in San Francisco.
+Parking can be challenging in San Francisco.
 It's either virtually nonexistent or very expensive.
 That's one reason why people don't like to drive in the city.
 Parking in a garage can cost as much as $50 a day, depending on which garage and which part of town you're in.
-Meters are about $2 an hour.
+Meters generally range from $1 to $8 an hour.

 If you want to park on the street: